 To provide strictly necessary services for the development of the activity, CIMNE shares data with the following providers under their corresponding privacy conditions:

 Google Analytics: a web analytics service provided by Google, Inc. a Delaware company headquartered at 1600 Amphitheatre Parkway, Mountain View (California), CA 94043, United States (“Google”).
-Google Analytics uses “cookies”, which are text files placed on your computer to help us analyse how users behave on the website.
+Google Analytics uses “cookies”, which are text files placed on your computer to help us analyze how users behave on the website.
 The information generated by the cookies on your use of the CIMNE website (including your IP address) shall be transmitted to and stored by Google on servers in the United States.

 When browsing on CIMNE, non-identifiable data may be collected, including IP addresses, geographic location (approximately), a record of how services and sites are used, and other data that cannot be used to identify the user.
-The non-identifying data also include information related to your browsing habits through third party services.
-This website uses the following third party analysis services:
+The non-identifying data also include information related to your browsing habits through third-party services.
+This website uses the following third-party analysis services:

 - Google analytics

-CIMNE is committed to the use and processing of the personal data included by users, respecting their confidentiality and using them in accordance with the purpose thereof, as well as complying with its obligation to keep them and adopt all measures to prevent their alteration, loss, unauthorised processing or access, in accordance with the provisions of current data protection regulations.
+CIMNE is committed to the use and processing of the personal data included by users, respecting their confidentiality and using them in accordance with the purpose thereof, as well as complying with its obligation to keep them and adopt all measures to prevent their alteration, loss, unauthorized processing or access, in accordance with the provisions of current data protection regulations.

 This website includes an SSL certificate.
-It is a security protocol that makes your data travel in a complete and secure manner, i.e., the transmission of data between a server and web user, and vice versa, is fully coded and encrypted.
+It is a security protocol that makes your data travel in a complete and secure manner, i.e., the transmission of data between a server and web user, and vice versa is fully coded and encrypted.

 CIMNE cannot guarantee the absolute impregnability of the Internet and subsequently, the violation of data through fraudulent access by third parties, being unable to assume any responsibility for such attacks.